CodeChecker is ported to Python3!

 No Python2 support is planned.
 The minimal required Python3 version is 3.6.

 :bulb: Check out our DEMO showing some analysis results of open-source projects!

 Command line C/C++ Analysis

 - Executes Clang-Tidy and Clang Static Analyzer with Cross-Translation Unit analysis, Statistical Analysis (when checkers are available).

-- Creates the JSON compilation database by wirtapping any build process (e.g.
+- Creates the JSON compilation database by wiretapping any build process (e.g.,

-- Incremental analysis: only the changed files and its dependencies need to be reanalized
+- Incremental analysis: Only the changed files and its dependencies need to be reanalyzed.

 - You can store & visualize thousands of analysis reports of many analyzers like